Content start here

 • I was approved for notetaking.
 How do I find a peer Note-taker?

 • If students have an accommodation for a peer Note-taker, OSAS will assist with finding one.
-If OSAS is unable to locate a Note-taker after repeated attempts, contact the law school's Associate Dean for Student Affairs by emailing them to [email protected].
+If OSAS is unable to locate a Note-taker after repeated attempts, contact the law school's Associate Dean for Student Life by emailing them to [email protected].

 • My exam date is approaching and I still have not heard anything about my exam accommodations.
 What should I do?

 • The law school handles administration of examinations for all law students, including those students who receive examination accommodations.
 Students with disabilities are expected to comply fully with all law school examination policies and deadlines.
-Questions about exam accommodations should be addressed to the Associate Dean for Student Affairs, located in room 104.
+Questions about exam accommodations should be addressed to the Associate Dean for Student Life, located in room 104.

 • I have a question about my accommodations.
 Who should I contact?